Egg Donation at CHR: Receiving Donor Eggs

-After further disqualifications only a very small number of remaining candidates make it into the first medical testing stage, where the candidate undergoes ultrasound and blood testing.
-Only once this testing stage confirms the candidate's medical fitness to be an egg donor, does she join CHR's donor pool, becomes eligible for tentative matching with a recipient and becomes visible as an egg donor candidate in our egg donor wishlist system.
-On average, only 1-3% of original applicants ultimately make it into CHR's donor pool.
+After further disqualifications, only a very small number of remaining candidates make it into the first medical testing stage, where the candidate undergoes ultrasound and blood testing.
+Only once this testing stage confirms the candidate's medical fitness to be an egg donor does she join CHR's donor pool and become visible as an egg donor candidate in our egg donor wishlist system.

-This, however, does not yet end the donor screening process at CHR: Once you choose one of our egg donors as a potential match, the donor, once more, undergoes a round of detailed medical testing, as mandated by the Food and Drug Administration (FDA).
-This round of testing has to utilize FDA-approved laboratories at specific time intervals from the donor's egg retrieval.
-Only once all lab results from this FDA-testing round have returned normal, is the donor really, ultimately, considered "matched" with her recipient.
+This, however, does not yet end the donor screening process at CHR: Once you choose one of our egg donors as a potential match, the donor undergoes another round of detailed medical testing, as mandated by the Food and Drug Administration (FDA), which must utilize FDA-approved laboratories at specific time intervals from the donor's egg retrieval.
+Only once all lab results from this FDA-testing round have returned normal, is the donor ultimately considered "matched" with her recipient.

 CHR takes great pride in its very detailed and rigorous egg donor selection process.
-Because we receive such a large number of donor applications, we have the unusual luxury of being highly selective, and still having a large egg donor pool of approximately 200 donors of diverse ethnicities, talents, interests and physical characteristics.
+Because we receive such a large number of donor applications, we have the unusual luxury of being highly selective, and still having a large egg donor pool of over 100 donors of diverse ethnicities, talents, interests and physical characteristics.

 High Pregnancy Rates with Egg Donation

-CHR also reports amongst the highest pregnancy and delivery rates: In our program, cumulative pregnancy chances from a single egg donation cycle--pregnancy chances from all the embryos produced in a given cycle--are currently in the high 80s to low 90s.
-Over the last few years, clinical pregnancy rates in fresh transfer cycles--embryo transfers using the fresh, never-frozen embryos--were steadily around approximately 65%, with transfer of at most 2 embryos.
+CHR also reports amongst the highest pregnancy and delivery rates: In our program, cumulative pregnancy chances from a single egg donation cycle--pregnancy chances from all the embryos produced in a given cycle--are currently in the high 80% to low 90% range.
+Over the last few years, clinical pregnancy rates in fresh transfer cycles (embryo transfers using fresh, never-frozen embryos) have been around approximately 65%, with transfer of at most 2 embryos.

-Since most donor cycles produce many more than 2 embryos, most recipients end up with frozen embryos, which, of course, reflect additional pregnancy chances.
-This is where cumulative pregnancy chances come in--recipients can have frozen-thawed embryo transfer after the fresh embryo transfer cycle.
-A small number of recipients have, indeed, had up to 3 consecutive single pregnancies from a single egg donor cycle.
+Since most fresh donor egg cycles produce far more than 2 embryos, most recipients are left with frozen embryos after their cycle, which offers additional future pregnancy chances.
+This is where cumulative pregnancy chances come in: patients can undergo frozen-thawed embryo transfer after their fresh embryo transfer cycle if they wish to have another child.
+A small number of recipients have, indeed, had up to 3 consecutive pregnancies from a single cycle with their egg donor.

 A significant portion of CHR's patients are long-distance patients.
-Some come from overseas for our large and diverse donor egg program, while others seek our physicians' expertise in treating women with diminished ovarian reserve.
+Some come from overseas for our large and diverse donor egg program, while others seek our physicians' expertise in treating women with diminished ovarian reserve or other difficult-to-treat infertility conditions.
 Whichever group you fall into, you will certainly benefit from CHR's accumulated experience in helping out-of-state patients with fertility treatment logistics.
 We have developed a number of strategies to minimize our patients' need to travel to New York City, while keeping the level of clinical care absolutely up to the CHR standards.
-You can read the basic fertility treatment logistics here.
+Read more here.